Mortishian/arikoto/README.md

 ### macOS

-However, if you are on macOS, you will need to install Linux.
+If you are on macOS, you will need to install Linux.
 If you are not building on Linux and are instead using macOS, do not expect any support for problems that are encountered.

 ### Windows